Connected Data

 Safe operating rules

-- Start with read-only capabilities when testing a new website.
+- Start with read-only access when testing a new website.

 - Use draft or review steps before publishing.